opensearch-project/documentation-website/_im-plugin/index-context.md

 # Index context

-Context can be used to declare the use case for which you are building your index.
+Context can be used to declare the use case the index is built for.
-Using the context information, OpenSearch can apply a pre-determined set of settings, and mappings to do the heavy-lifting around ensuring:
+Using the context information, OpenSearch will apply the pre-determined set of settings, and mappings to do the heavy-lifting to ensure:

-1. Available performance optimizations are applied for the index.
+1. Optimized performance for the index.
 2. Existing settings are tuned according to the use-case.
-3. Mappings/Aliases based on [OpenSearch Integrations]({{site.url}}{{site.baseurl}}/integrations/)  are applied on the index if applicable.
+3. Accurate Mappings/Aliases based on [OpenSearch Integrations]({{site.url}}{{site.baseurl}}/integrations/)  are applied on the index if applicable.

-These metadata parameters applied are backed by component templates which are automatically loaded when your cluster comes up.
+These settings and metadata configuration that are applied is powered by component templates which are automatically loaded when your cluster comes up.
 These component templates are prefixed with `@abc_template@`, and can only be used based on the usage pattern outlined in this document.
 {: .important}

 The `context` parameter is available on indices and index templates as an experimental feature starting OpenSearch 2.17